The Clear Edge

 The three protection layers:

-Boundaries: These are your non-negotiable rules.
-If your morning is peak energy, no meetings before 10 am.
-Period.
+1. Boundaries: These are your non-negotiable rules.
+If your morning is peak energy, no meetings before 10 am—period.
 If Tuesday is your strategic work day, no client calls on Tuesday.
-These aren’t preferences.
-They’re system requirements.
+These aren’t preferences, they’re system requirements.

 Build 3-5 boundaries based on your Day 2 architecture.
-Write them down.
-Put them in your calendar.
-Tell the people who need to know.
+Write them down, put them in your calendar, and tell the people who need to know.

-Recovery rituals: These are the specific activities that restore your energy.
-Not “rest” as a vague concept—concrete actions you do at specific times.
+2. Recovery rituals: These are the specific activities that restore your energy—not “rest” as a vague concept, but concrete actions you do at specific times.

-Circuit breakers: These are your automatic stops.
-The rule is simple: when your energy hits 4 out of 10, you stop working on anything important.
-This isn’t optional.
-This isn’t “if you remember.”
+3. Circuit breakers: These are your automatic stops.
+The rule is simple—when your energy hits 4 out of 10, you stop working on anything important.
+This isn’t optional and it isn’t “if you remember.”
 This is a hard rule you build into your day.

 The reason this matters: decisions and work done at energy levels of 3-4 out of 10 are consistently lower quality than work done at 7-8.
-Every hour you push through at depleted energy costs you more than the hour itself—it degrades the output and takes longer to recover from.
+Every hour you push through at depleted energy costs you more than the hour itself because it degrades the output and takes longer to recover from.

-Schedule energy-giving activities as non-negotiable: Pick the activities from Day 1 that gave you energy.
-Put them in your calendar as fixed blocks, just like client meetings.
+Schedule energy-giving activities as non-negotiable: Pick the activities from Day 1 that gave you energy and put them in your calendar as fixed blocks, just like client meetings.
 They protect the system by actively replenishing what the drains take away.

 Days 4-7: Implementation and Iteration